spacemeshos/testnet-guide/ffnet.md

 ## How do I give feedback or get help?
 Use the [ffnet discord channel](https://discord.gg/KyyQKst).

 ## Known Major Issues
 ### Things we are working on for the first major app update
-- Slow transaction confirmation time - we only report the `confirm` state but not the `approved` state, therefore it will take up to 30 minutes for pending transactions to show as confirmed instead of 5-12 minutes.
+- Slow transaction confirmation time - we only report the `confirmed` state but not the `approved` state, therefore it will take up to 30 minutes for pending transactions to show as confirmed instead of 5-12 minutes.
 - Insufficient node statuses display in the smeshing tab.
 We plan to display node sync and network status in this tab so users can tell what their node is doing.